What is a myelogram?

 Next step after myelogram test

-If your myelogram test determines that you have a spine condition that needs to be treated, speak with your physician about the treatment options available to you.
-While many spine conditions can be effectively treated through conservative methods of treatment, such as pain medication and physical therapy, some more severe conditions may need a spinal surgery procedure for treatment.
+If your myelogram test determines that you have a spine condition that needs to be treated, speak with your doctor about the treatment options available to you.
+While many spine conditions can be effectively treated through conservative methods of treatment such as pain medication and physical therapy, more severe conditions may need a spinal surgery procedure for treatment.

-For more information about your spine condition and the treatment options available to you, contact our Care Team at Laser Spine Institute.
+For more information about your spine condition and the treatment options available to you, contact the caring team at Laser Spine Institute.
 Our goal is to help you find answers about your spine condition and treatment options so you can make an informed decision about your health care needs.
+Our minimally invasive outpatient spine surgery offers our patients a safer and effective alternative to traditional open neck or back procedures.^